Szymon-Gut/KOH/README.md

 # Kohonen network implementation from scratch
-This repository contains fully implementation of Kohonen network implemented from scratch
+This repository contains full implementation of Kohonen network implemented from scratch

 ### Folder structure